-There are four degrees of cover.
-If a target is behind multiple sources of cover, only the most protective degree of cover applies, not added together.
+There are three degrees of cover.
+If a target is behind multiple sources of cover, only the most protective degree of cover applies; the degrees aren't added together.
+For example, if a target is behind a creature that gives half cover and a tree trunk that gives three-quarters cover, the target has three-quarters cover.